About Radiation Therapy to Your Lymph Nodes

 Exercise.
 Many people find that light movement, such as walking, biking, yoga, or water aerobics, helps them feel better.
 Talk with your healthcare provider about types of exercise you can do.

-You may also have side effects related to the area being treated.
-Your nurse will talk with you about which of the following site-specific side effects you may have.
+You may also have side effects based on the area being treated.
+Your nurse will talk with you about which of these site-specific side effects you may have.

 Your treatments may cause changes in your mouth and throat.
 You may have: